MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 5. To personalize the email by using first and last names of the respondent, see [Personalize an email](#personalize-an-email).

-6. To embed first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email)
+6. To embed the first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email).

 7. To select an email template, select a template from the **Template** drop-down list.
 By default, **Default Template** is selected.
-More information: [Use email templates](#use-email-templates).
+More information: [Use email templates](#use-email-templates)

 8. When you're ready to send your survey, select **Send**.

 > [!NOTE]
-> For this release, you can send a survey invitation to maximum 100 recipients.
+> For this release, you can send a survey invitation to a maximum of 100 recipients.

 ## Insert survey link